uiucseclab/HeapFuzz/README.md

 ### Switching Away From Binary Only Fuzzing
 We originally wanted to fuzz binaries without touching any source.
 However we ran into so many problems and we were running out of time so we switched to inserting our fork-server shim and recompiling our target binaries.
-In order to hook on malloc/calloc/realloc/free we compile a shared library object and use LDPRLOAD in order to get the linker to replace glibc malloc with our hooked version instead.
+In order to hook on malloc/calloc/realloc/free we compile a shared library object and use LDPRELOAD in order to get the linker to replace glibc malloc with our hooked version instead.

+### Tracing Memory
+At this point we can trace heap allocations and frees.
+We can follow those traces to determine if an application is doing something wrong.